micalball/Task1_Epigenomics/README.md

 cut -f1 analyses/bigBed.peaks.ids.txt | while read filename; do bigBedToBed data/bigBed.files/"$filename".bigBed data/bed.files/"$filename".bed; done
 ```
 Now, we were provided the list of promoters ([-2 kb, +2 Kb] from TSS) of protein-coding genes and we stored this file inside the annotation folder with the name /gencode.v24.protein.coding.non.redundant.TSS.bed.
 Following this line of code we'll conduct intersection analyses for both tissues.
 We'll extract the first two columns from the data, where the first column represents the filename and the second column represents the tissue.
 These values will be used to calculate the intersection and the results will be stored in a text file with the tissue name.
-To obtain the number of peaks the command wc -l will be used too.
+To obtain the number of peaks intersecting promoter regions the command wc -l will be used.
 ```bash
  cut -f-2 analyses/bigBed.peaks.ids.txt | while read filename tissue; do bedtools intersect -a data/bed.files/"$filename".bed -b annotation/gencode.v24.protein.coding.non.redundant.TSS.bed -u | sort -u > analyses/peaks.analyses/ATACpeaks.within.promoters."$tissue".txt; done
 root@97de1c55167d:/home/micalball/epigenomics/epigenomics_uvic/ATAC-seq# wc -l analyses/peaks.analyses/*.txt